Monday, June 27, 2011

 Many moved across land as the sea level was lower during of the ice age.
 However, for many the final stage of the journey would have been by sea.
 Dr. Richard Klein, an archaeologist at Stanford University, believes that the population discovered at Lake Mungo, in southeastern Australia, was originally from Africa.
 The Lake Mungo site holds the remains of an adult man who was sprinkled with copious amounts of red ochre in a burial ritual common among early humans.
 These humans would have had to cross 50 miles of ocean between the nearest point of Southeast Asia and the landmass of New Guinea and Australia, which were then attached.

 The most recent involved the African population known as Kushites.
 In a study conducted under the direction of Clyde A. Winters at the Uthman dan Fodio Institute in Chicago, data from archaeology, linguistics, genetics and craniometric studies were used to explore the role of the Kushites in the spread of haplogroup R from Africa to Eurasia.
-Here we find that the Dravidians of India originated in ancient Kush:
+Here we find evidence of the Dravidian connection to the ancient Kushites:

 There is genetic, linguistic and archaeological evidence pointing to the African origin of the Dravidian speakers in India (Aravanan 1980; Winters 2007).
 The Indian archaeologist B.B.
 Lal (1963) believes that the Dravidian speaking people may have belonged to the C-Group.
 The C-Group people spread culture from Nubia into Arabia, Iran and India as evidenced by the presence of Black-and-Red Ware (BRW).
 Although the Egyptians preferred the cultivation of wheat, many ancient C-Group people (Nubia/Kushite) were agro-pastoral people who cultivated millet/sorghum and maintained large herds of cattle which were used for sacrifice and food.
 Bovine skulls were used to decorate their graves.